Self-Custody vs Custodial Crypto Cards

 Mastercard | 1-3% mUSD | $0-$199/yr | US/EU/UK/LATAM/Canada

 The widest-reaching self-custody card.
 Spend directly from your MetaMask wallet on Linea, Base, or Solana.
-Now live in 49 US states plus 50+ countries.
-Supports yield-bearing tokens like aUSDC.
+1% cashback on the free virtual card, 3% on the $199/yr metal card.
+Now live in 49 US states (all except Vermont) plus 50+ countries.
+Supports yield-bearing tokens, earn interest on aUSDC until you spend it.

 Gnosis Pay